SequencingDOTcom/RTP-API-CocoaPod-iOS-OAuth-ObjectiveC/README.md

 		client_secret - your app CLIENT_SECRET
 		redirect_uri - your app REDIRECT_URI
 		scope - your app SCOPE
-		delegate - UIViewController instance that conform to "SQAuthorizationProtocol" protocol
+		delegate - class that conforms to "SQAuthorizationProtocol" protocol viewControllerDelegate - provide your class instance as UI delegate
 		```